build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 | sort @timestamp, @message desc
 ```

-You can see that the query is looking for either the API Gateway request id, AWS Lambda Function request id, or the AWS X-Ray trace id in the message.
-When you log messages with the **aws_lambda_powertools** logger and you have also instrumented your function to use AWS X-Ray, it will automatically enrich the log messages with the AWS X-Ray trace id.
+You can see that the query is looking for either the API Gateway request id, AWS Lambda Function request id, or the AWS X-Ray trace ID in the message.
+When you log messages with the **aws_lambda_powertools** logger and you have also instrumented your function to use AWS X-Ray, it will automatically enrich the log messages with the AWS X-Ray trace ID.
 However, the exception that was thrown was not logged using the logger and therefore didn’t include the X-Ray trace id.
 You can confirm this by proceeding to the logs for the **aws-serverless-shopping-cart-shop-ListCartFunction-\<hash>** AWS Lambda function and viewing the exception message in the logs:

 ![AWS Lambda exception log correlation](images/aws-lambda-exception-log-correlation.png)